 This account also explains the surprising fact, observed in Section 2.2.2, example (32a), that the same distribution of emoji applies equally to any stated magnitude of chance for winning no matter how objectively dismal, as in (60) below.
-Even a 10% chance of winning will entail a point on the at-least series, which in turn promotes the discourse value of 100% chance of winning.
+Even a 10% chance of winning will entail a point on the atleast series, which in turn promotes the discourse value of 100% chance of winning.60

-(a) There's a 50% chance we'll win!
-We'd be so happy (if we did).
+(60) There's a 10% chance we'll win. ⊕/# 🥺